dotnet/runtime/docs/workflow/building/coreclr/cross-building.md

 Through cross compilation, on Linux it is possible to build CoreCLR for arm or arm64.
 Note that this documentation exists to explain using `runtime/eng/common/build-rootfs.sh`.
 This will build a rootfs and then use it to cross build.
 Newer documentation [linux-instructions.md](linux-instructions.md) exists which leverages docker to use a prebuilt environment to cross build.

-Requirements for targetting Debian based distros
+Requirements for targeting Debian based distros
 ------------------------------------------------

 You need a Debian based host and the following packages need to be installed: